The length spectrum of holomorphic quadratic differential metrics: Preliminary

-\begin{lemma} There are three ways where two geodesic rays $\alpha_1,\alpha_2$ in $\Tilde{S}$ can be asymptotic: \begin{enumerate} \item[(1)] $\alpha_1$ and $\alpha_2$ are cone-asymptotic. \item[(2)] $\alpha_1$ and $\alpha_2$ bound a flat half strip. \item[(3)] One ray approaches the other by connecting infinitely many cone points. \end{enumerate} \end{lemma} \begin{proof} We only need to classify the case where two rays are not cone-asymptotic.
-Suppose $\alpha_2$ is parametrized by $t\in[0,+\infty)$.
-Construct geodesic segments $\beta_t$ as in lemma \ref{orthogonal segment}.
-By taking subrays of $\alpha_2$, we may assume that $\beta_t$ is defined for almost all $t$.
-Let $\theta_t$ be the angle formed by $\beta_t$ and $\alpha_1$.
-If $\theta_t<\frac{\pi}{2}$ for some $t$, then $\alpha_1$ and $\alpha_2$ will be separated and cannot limit to the same endpoint.
-If $\theta_t=\frac{\pi}{2}$ for some $t$, then there must be no cone points in the following region and two rays bound a flat half strip, otherwise two rays would be separated by the cone point.
+\begin{lemma} If two geodesic rays $\alpha_1,\alpha_2$ in $X$ are asymptotic, then they must be in one of the following cases: \begin{enumerate} \item[(1)] $\alpha_1$ and $\alpha_2$ are cone-asymptotic. \item[(2)] $\alpha_1$ and $\alpha_2$ bound a flat half strip. \item[(3)] one ray approaches the other by connecting infinitely many cone points. \end{enumerate} \end{lemma} \begin{proof} Suppose two rays are not cone-asymptotic.
+Let $\alpha_2$ is parametrized by $t\in[0,+\infty)$.
+Denote by $\beta_t$ the geodesic orthogonal to $\alpha_2$ at $\alpha_2(t)$.
+Since there are only countably many cone points, there is a unique $\beta_t$ for almost all $t$.
+Note that for large enough $t$, $\beta(t)$ will definitely intersect $\alpha_1$ at some point.
+Let $\theta_t$ be the angle formed by $\beta_t$ and $\alpha_1$ as is shown in Figure \ref{varying}.
+If $\theta_t>\frac{\pi}{2}$ for some $t$, then $\alpha_1$ and $\alpha_2$ cannot limit to the same endpoint by using comparison law in CAT(0) spaces.